NickHuangbeauty/udacity_capstone_project/README.md

 #### Scenarios
 1. Data was increased by 100x.
- In AWS EMR cluster, I was distributing more than two slave cores and choosing automatic scale on the elastic instance, it should be more flexible when the data was increased 100x or more.

- In some detail config, I was modify parameters like executer memory, executer number and shuffle partition and so on.
+ In AWS EMR cluster, I was distributing more than two slave cores and choosing automatic scale on the elastic instance, it should be more flexible when the data was increased 100x or more.In some detail config, I was modify parameters like executer memory, executer number and shuffle partition and so on.

 2. Pipelines were run on a daily basis by 7am.
   Airflow DAG argument for adjust timestamp to run a daily basis by 7am.